 1. Appellate Review Bodies

 a.
-Appeals for cases in which the primary sanction issued is Probation with Loss of Privileges, Suspension, or Dismissal are considered by the Appeals Committee.
+Appeals for cases in which the primary sanction issued is Deferred Disciplinary Suspension, Disciplinary Suspension, or Dismissal are considered by the Appeals Committee.

 i.
 "Upon receipt of a timely appeal," the Vice President for Student Affairs will convene a committee comprised of four members of the Appeals Committee, one administrator, one faculty member, and two students (from the academic unit of the charged party), to hear the appeal.